GameChangerCloud/doc-gamechanger/_tabs/tutorial.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`Developer` is a GraphQL Object types that represents your entity.
 `id`, `firstname`, `lastname`, and `projets` are fields which represent attributes.
 `String` is the scalar type.
-GraphQL provides some default scalars but you can also  add new scalar types provided by GameChanger, we will talk about that later.
+GraphQL provides some default scalars but you can also  add new scalar types provided by GameChanger Cloud, we will talk about that later.
 The exclamation point (`!`) states that tha concerned field is non-nullable.
 `[String]` means that the field as to be a list of scalar of type `String`.